alikureishy/SDC-behavioral-cloning/README.md

 #### Absence of a Gaming Controller

 Using a gaming controller (such as for PS3) to generate the training data would have yielded far better/smoother data for training this model.
 Keyboard data has the problem of having a majority of 0s, mixed with some choppy non-zero steering values.

+##### Bad model-weight landscape

-When used for training, this data causes the model to settle into a suboptimal minima (perhaps even a bad global minima), which manifests itself as a constant valued steering angle that gets returned to the simulator by the server.
-(For example, 0.0833246152).
+When used for training, this data causes the gradient landscape to have a bad global minima (or set of global minima), which manifested themselves as constant valued steering angles (for example, 0.0833246152) that got returned to the simulator by the trained model (despite multiple attempts at shuffled training).
+No amount of hyperparams would avoid, or get the model out of that minima either, since any neighboring minima in that landscape would very likely achieve a similar outcome.

 This is my conclusion because the value generated was awfully close to the mean of the training dataset.
 Since a majority of training data was zero, it actually makes sense because in that case, settling into a value close to the mean would likely achieve the lowest cost across the space of most reachable model weights closest to the randomly selected initial weight values (based on the glorot_uniform weight distribution algorithm used by default).
 Any other minima, in hindsight, would be inappropriate.
 A higher proportion of non-zero (smoothed) values is necessary to yield a better gradient landscape.

+##### Workaround

 I did not have a gaming controller (and was reluctant to feed consumerism by purchasing one just for this project).
 So, I had to look for workarounds.
 One remedy for this was to smoothen the data to readjust zero values into a more uniform distribution within the steering range.
 However, this effort would require more investigation, for which I did not have sufficient time.
 This is an area of further improvement.
 In hindsight, buying the controller might have saved me even more time!